micnic/simples.js.org/docs/store.md

 ## Memory Store

-By default `simpleS` uses a memcached store for sessions, which is by design not persistent, does not scale and is meant only for development purpose.
+By default `simpleS` uses a memcached store for sessions, which is by design not persistent, leaks memory, does not scale and is meant only for development purpose.
 For production purpose a custom store implementation should be used.
-Internally the memory store is checking every minute for expired sessions and removes them.
 To create a memory store `simples.store()` method should be called without any parameters.